arhi3a/Vac-checker/README.md

 If you want to remove steamID go to Steam_ID_list.txt and delete it manually (SteamID removal will be added later) <br/>
 If you want don't want to use 'banned since last login' delete ``last_login()`` in ``def startup()`` <br/>
 **If you want banned since last login function to work properly you must exit program using ``9.
 Exit program`` in main menu** <br/>
-I will improve banned since alst login function in some time <br/>
+I will improve banned since last login function in some time <br/>
 ### How it looks:
 Main menu:<br />
 ![](http://i.imgur.com/A3VSawn.png)<br />